 |5 shutter flaps per second||10 shutter flaps per second|

 |650 shots per battery charge||330 shots per battery charge|

 |122 x 93 x 70 mm, 453 g||133 x 78 x 63 mm, 487 g|

 Body comparison: Canon 200D vs Panasonic GX8

 An illustration of the physical size and weight of the Canon 200D and the Panasonic GX8 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably smaller (9 percent) than the Canon 200D.
 However, the GX8 is markedly heavier (8 percent) than the 200D.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.